d4vves/garbage-boy/README.md

 - Garbage Boy sprite v.1
 ![Garbage Boy v.1](img/garbageboy-v1.png)
 - I created a random Y variable for the rats to spawn at and expected each rat to magically have a different random Y variable.
 Thank you Pete for pointing out my shortcomings.
 - I spent the better part of a day trying to figure out the logic behind my rats moving up and down the Y axis.
 My sincerest apologies to Yoshi for attempting to help with said logic, only to realize 45 minutes later that I was assigning the up and down variables in my function rather than globally.
+- I initially had three separate rat collision functions and three separate rat movement functions.
+I created a separate constructor for the rats that had the functions baked in.